 The moment I understood the beauty of this development method, programming Ruby became a lot more interactive and interesting for me.
 I could see immediately that having such a console was a fantastic way of learning a new language.
 This is quite useful for prototyping and experimentation, don't you agree?
 IronRuby does REPL, why don't we try it out?

 The interactive console lets you interact directly with the Ruby interpreter to try out and test little bits of code.
 When you're using REPL, you don't write your code first and load it later.
-Instead, you enter your code piecemeal, function by function, variable by variable at that innocentlooking prompt.
+Instead, you enter your code piecemeal, function by function, variable by variable at that innocent-looking prompt.
 You develop incrementally, and at every single moment, your objects and functions are alive.
 You can access them, inspect them and even modify them.
 Your code becomes this living thing you are interacting with.
 It almost doesn’t feel like programming, it feels more like experimenting or playing.

 This is the first time that we'll look at a "Hello world" implementation.
-Actually it's only a oneline implementation and we’re going to use the interactive console to test it.
+Actually it's only a one-line implementation and we’re going to use the interactive console to test it.
 So let's spin that console and get busy.

-To launch the console open a command window or powershell prompt and navigate to the build/debug folder in the folder where you downloaded the IronRuby source code.
-Type ./ir to start the console
+To launch the console, open a command window or powershell prompt and navigate to the build/debug folder in the folder where you downloaded the IronRuby source code.
+Type ./ir to start the console.

++ivan@ivan-mbp:~

+» ir

+IronRuby 0.9.0.0 on Mono 2.4.2.3

+Copyright (c) Microsoft Corporation.
+All rights reserved.

+>>>

-Now at the prompt, type "Hello world" and hit enter
+Now at the prompt, type "Hello world" and hit enter.

++ivan@ivan-mbp:~

+» ir

+IronRuby 0.9.0.0 on Mono 2.4.2.3

+Copyright (c) Microsoft Corporation.
+All rights reserved.

+>>> "hello world"

+=> "hello world"

 1 console indicating a string was created

+Replace #1-2 in the following paragraph with a cueball

-But for the console to really do some work it needs a little bit more than just a string it needs an instruction as well.
-In order to feed it an instruction, the instruction of choice would be puts (similar to System.Console.WriteLine from C#). should be the complete implementation of Hello world in the console.
+Oh, that seems to have done something.
+Well, that would be correct, but nothing has been executed.
+The symbol => (#1 ) is a way for the console to tell you the result of the last expression that has been validated.
+But for the console to really do some work it needs a little bit more than just a string, it needs an instruction as well.
+In order to feed it an instruction, the instruction of choice would be puts (similar to System.Console.WriteLine from C#).
+The listing 1.5 should be the complete implementation of Hello world in the console.

+Listing 1.5: A complete hello world implementation in the console

++ C:\ironruby\bin

+» ./ir

+IronRuby 0.9.0.0 on .NET 2.0.50727.4927

+Copyright (c) Microsoft Corporation.
+All rights reserved.

+>>> puts "hello world"

+hello world A

+=> nil B

+>>>

 A actual output (no =>)

+B result of the puts method is nil

 And that's all it takes to write hello world inside the console.
-Later on we'll do some more work in the console but first we would like the chance of pondering a bit on what it means to have a firstclass eval function in a language and how it will ease the pain of doing dynamic development.
+Later on we'll do some more work in the console, but first we would like the chance of pondering a bit on what exactly it means to have a first-class eval function in a language and how it will ease the pain of doing dynamic development.
 There are a couple other ways to run ruby programs with the .NET Framework, which is what we’ll look at next.

 Call IR in more ways than one

-All that interactivity is all fine and dandy but how does that make your code repeatable?
+All that interactivity is all fine and dandy, but how does that make your code repeatable?
 Let alone running it on different computers?